junlarsen/jun.codes/src/content/blog/kickstarting-rust-on-aws-lambda.md

 description: A guide to building Rust services from scratch and deploying them on AWS Lambda.
 date: 2024-05-31
 tags:
-  - rust
+  - Rust
-  - aws
+  - AWS
-  - cloud-native
+  - Cloud-native
 published: true
 ---